 I serve this with both homemade toasted spicy Pita Chips (totally addictive), wedges of soft warmed pita and a selection of fresh cut vegetables as a appetizer.

-Then, with the Intentional leftovers, I use it to make Greek Chicken Pita wraps, as a side with Chicken Shawarma, or on a Grilled Chicken Bowl for a tasty healthy lunch.
+Then, with the Intentional leftovers, I use it to make Greek Chicken Pita wraps, as a side with Chicken Shawarma, or on a Grilled Chicken Bowl with salad greens for a tasty healthy lunch or light diner.

 It will keep in the fridge for a week, but it will thicken slightly, so I recommend bringing it to room temperature and stirring in a little more good quality olive oil.
 If it is still too thick, you can thin it with a touch of water if needed.